sarathsreedharan/icaps2024.github.io/content/summerschool.md

 ### Important Dates & Application

-- Applications open:   tba (but very close after ICAPS notifications, i.e., after 12 February)
+- Applications open:   12 February
-- Applications close:  tba (but roughly two weeks after it opens)
+- Applications close:  26 February
-- Notifications sent:          tba (but roughly one week after closing date)
+- Notifications sent:  4 March
 - Summer school:       Monday, 27 May to Friday, 31 May 2024.

-Application data will be uploaded via easychair.
-Required documents will be published very soon.
+Applications will be made via a google form.
+Required documents will be provided soon.
 Link will be provided when applications open.

 Application data required:
 - Application form (to be provided soon).